 - a) The 'core-use area' (an area of intensive or most concentrated use) of each individual bird during a single breeding stage (e.g., incubation, winter) was identified using kernel density analysis (Wood et al. 2000) and selecting a threshold of 50% utilization distribution (e.g., Ramirez et al. 2008; Soanes et al. 2016); Figures A4.1-1 A4.1-21. - b) The 'core-use areas' of individual birds were then overlapped to identify areas of higher concentration of birds from the same region or Large Marine Ecosystem (LMEs2).
-The number of birds using each grid cell (resolution = 0.21⁄2) was then estimated based on the percentage of birds from each LME using the cell multiplied by the number of birds breeding in each LME (Annex 4, Figures A4.2-1 A4.2-21).
+The number of birds using each grid cell (resolution = 0.2°) was then estimated based on the percentage of birds from each LME using the cell multiplied by the number of birds breeding in each LME (Annex 4, Figures A4.2-1 A4.2-21).
 These analyses were conducted separately for each year-quarter (based on the life cycle of each individual population, and information provided by researchers). - c) Species maps were combined to produce: i) richness maps based on presence/absence (1/0), with OSPAR listed threatened and/or declining species and other threatened species given a higher weighting (3 and 2 respectively) and ii) overall density maps (i.e., density of all species combined).
 Both the richness and density maps were then combined for the final map (detailed methods described in Annex 3; see maps in Annex 4.3.). - d) A boundary around the most important area for seabirds in the OSPAR ABNJ areas was then drawn around the 15% highest values (based on density and richness).
 The 15% value was selected because it provided good coverage of the Black-legged kittiwakes - an OSPAR listed seabird species recently uplisted to Vulnerable (International Union for Conservation of Nature (IUCN) Red List) due to rapid population declines (BirdLife International 2018), and also encompassed the Northwest Corner and several seamounts. - e) This boundary was then smoothed and simplified (Ramirez et al. 2008) following advice from OSPAR Heads of Delegation to exclude areas of overlap with extended continental shelf claims, and to aim for a simple shape that can support effective delivery of management outcomes.
-All IBA and OSPAR MPA criteria were checked against the final delineation.
+All IBA and OSPAR MPA criteria were checked against the final delineation. - f) It was also tested if including additional data for more individuals would alter the location of the IBA.
+Additional data was provided by SeaTrack on Black-legged Kittiwakes (details in Table A3.4).
+There were no discernible differences in location, but the additional data did increase the estimates for the number of birds using the area, further confirming the importance of this area for Black-legged Kittiwakes.